aws/aws-nitro-enclaves-acm/README.md

 The `tests` directory contains integration tests that can be executed to validate the PKCS#11 module functionality using openssl or OpenSC pkcs11-tool.
-Tests can be executer via:
+Tests can be executed via:
 ```bash
 ./tests/testtool openssl
 ```